ilyanefox/liftoff-assignments/P2-Project_Outline/README.md

 - Responsive Design: Users will be able to view the application well on different devices.

 ### Technologies
-- Angular
 - Spring Boot
 - MySQL

 ### What I'll Have to Learn
 I'll have to learn how to use the Google Authentication provider for the login.
-I have never used Angular with Spring Boot, so I will have to learn how to do all of this.

 ### Project Tracker

 [Trello Board](https://trello.com/b/2838XkH9/liftoff)